 Understanding: The Key to Improved performance

-I have been coaching sportsmen and women in the art of using more of their mind in competition for the last 15 years, and I have a unique approach that makes all the difference for people who work with me.
+I have been coaching sportsmen and women in the art of using more of their mind in competition for over 20 years, and I have a unique approach that makes all the difference for people who work with me.

 I’ve had the advantage of being involved in motorsport for more than 35 years, and this has given me a solid foundation to work mainly with racing and rally drivers during the time I have been coaching.
-I have also worked with schoolboy/girl boxers.
+I have also worked with amateur and professional boxers, as well as swimmers and show jumpers.

 Initially I started out racing myself in various categories for several years before taking up the journalism and PR side of the sport.
 Having competed myself, it made it much easier when working with the drivers, to understand what it feels like to be racing a car and what ingredients precisely are required to make improvements in performance.